Georgia-hub/Project-Two/README.md

 * As a user I want to be able to use the controls at ease.
 * As a user I want to be able to visually see the score.

+### Design Goals
+* A classic version of the game.
+* Customisation possiblities.
+* user friendly controls.
+* A returned user.